 For campground inquiries, please call: 805-434-1996

-Accessible from Hwy.
-1 or Hwy.
-101, about 35 miles drive from the coast.
-Leaving the coast and traveling up the mountains on Nacimiento-Fergusson Road is an experience in itself; the road is narrow, twisty and steep.
+Accessible ONLY from Hwy 101.
+HWY 1 side is CLOSED.
 From the U.S. Highway 101 Nacimiento-Fergusson Road can be reached from the King City area at Jolon Road (county road G-14), from the Bradley area at Jolon Road (county road G-18), or from Paso Robles along county road G-14.
 Travel to the town of Jolon, continue west along Mission Road about 5 miles, then north on Del Venturi Road for about 12 and 15 miles.